fonsecadh/ed-seminar/graphs/ed-graph-seminar-uo258318.md

 ## Drain nodes

-There is a drain node in the graph, and that is **node A**, because it cannot be accessed from any other node in the graph, as seen in the *A* matrix.
+There is a drain node in the graph, and that is **node D**, because it cannot travel to any other node in the graph but can be accessed by them, as seen in the *A* matrix.

 ## Source nodes

-There is a source node in the graph, and that is **node D**, because it cannot travel to any other node in the graph, as seen in the *A* matrix.
+There is a source node in the graph, and that is **node A**, because it cannot be accessed from any other node in the graph but can travel to them, as seen in the *A* matrix.